epicsuite/.github/profile/README.md

 to quickly compare and identify pathogen-induced changes to host genomes to understand susceptibility and resiliency.
 This repository includes the toolset developed to address the analysis and visualization needs for extreme scale epigenetics data.

+### Links to previous work

+The software developed for the EPIC project is a continuation of work previously done under Los Alamos National Laboratory's LDRD program.
+[Browser](http://www.github.com/LANL/4DGB) and workflow repositories